aaroparkkinen/imc-prosperity-3/Trader Joe's.md

 We are both passionate about investments and trading, actively follow the financial markets and continuously try to learn more about investing - both of us have been actively investing since turning 18.
-Our academic background in Financial Mathematics as well Aaro having completed an internship in trading, gave us a solid technical foundation going into the competition.
+Our academic background in Financial Mathematics as well as Aaro having completed an internship in trading, gave us a solid technical foundation going into the competition.
 A driver for us to join the competition was the chance to on expand our computational expertise, challenge ourselves and prove our capabilities.

 ## Thoughts and learning outcomes

-Starting this challenge, we had strong mathematical foundation and an intermediate-level coding knowledge.
+Starting this challenge, we had a strong mathematical foundation and an intermediate-level of coding knowledge.
 In Python, we were comfortable creating basic programs solving problems in computational finance.
 We also had knowledge about data visualization and analysis in Python.